Andor: Season 1

 Whip Media's TV Time, which tracks viewership data for the more than 25 million worldwide users, reported that Andor was the second most-anticipated new television series for September 2022.
 It was the third most-streamed original series in the U.S. for the week of October 16.
 It subsequently became the top original series every week from October 23 though November 27.
 JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, stated that Andor was the most-streamed series in the U.S. for the week of September 25.
 It remained in the top ten from November 7–20.
 The streaming aggregator Reelgood, which tracks real-time data from 5 million U.S. users for original and acquired content across SVOD and AVOD services, announced that Andor was the most-watched program for the week of September 28.
 It remained in the top ten from October 5 to November 11.

 Nielsen Media Research, which records streaming viewership on certain U.S. television screens, estimated that the series was watched for 356 million minutes from October 3–9.
 It was subsequently watched for 418 million minutes from October 17–23, according to Nielsen.
 Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that Andor was the ninth most-streamed series on Disney+ in 2022.
 According to the file-sharing news website TorrentFreak, Andor was the tenth most-watched pirated television series of 2022.
 Andor generated over $300 million in global streaming subscriber revenue for Disney+ from its debut in September 2022 through the end of 2024.
 It surpassed the performance of other Star Wars live-action series like The Book of Boba Fett and Ahsoka.

 Andor experienced lower viewership compared to other Star Wars series.
 Time attributed this to factors such as "franchise fatigue," insufficient fan service, competition from other fantasy and sci-fi shows, and the "lackluster Obi-Wan Kenobi" miniseries.
 MovieWeb noted that despite some initial reports suggesting lower demand, Andor still managed to perform well, with audience demand significantly higher than average streaming shows.
-Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, reported that Andor's audience demand was 34.1 times higher than that of the average TV show, with The Mandalorian close behind at 34 times the average demand, from October 15–21, 2022.
-Parrot Analytics later announced that Andor was the most in-demand United States breakout television series, referring to shows that have premiered in the past 100 days, from November 12–18, 2022.
-It had 37.7 times the average demand of all other series in the United States.
+Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, reported that Andors audience demand was 34.1 times higher than that of the average TV show, with The Mandalorian close behind at 34 times the average demand, from October 15–21, 2022.
+Parrot Analytics subsequently announced that it was the most in-demand United States breakout television series, referring to shows that have premiered in the past 100 days, from November 12–18, 2022.
+Andor had 37.7 times the average demand of all other series in the United States.